-The misperception around how and why women invest can be harmful to women's wealth - especially if it prevents one from getting the kind of guidance that can help reduce stress around financial issues and better plan for the future.
+The misperception around how and why women invest can be harmful to women's wealth - especially if it prevents one from getting the guidance that can help reduce financial stress and plan better for the future.

 After moving across the country to take a new position, Patti put off finding a new financial advisor for several months.
 The experience she had with her previous advisor was less than satisfying, leaving her unmotivated.
 They rarely spoke, in person or on the phone.
 When they did, the conversation was awkward and jargon-filled, leaving Patti with an uncomfortable feeling that she wasn't being taken seriously.
 Even after expressing her feelings about the dynamic and how she wanted to become more engaged in the decision process, nothing changed and the advisor continued to give her the proverbial "pat on the head."